-We have furnished tour itinerary for Historical Rajasthan along with the Taj Mahal in Agra.
+We have furnished a tour itinerary for Historical Rajasthan along with the Taj Mahal in Agra.
 Historically Rajasthan had always been governed by princely states under the dominance of central, imperial control.
-Its history has contributed great warriors and heroes, their brave deeds resulting from a desire to remain independent.
-Taj Mahal is one of the most famous monuments of the world, The Taj is virtually the raison d'etre of Agra's tourism.
-The monument built in white marble stands on the bank of river Yamuna in the testimony of eternal love between an emperor, Shah Jehan, and his most favored queen, Mumtaj Mahal.
-Taj Mahal took 22 years to build(1631 - 1652 AD) and is noted for the symmetry and balance of its architecture and exquisite inlay work.
-Closed on Friday.
+Its history has contributed great warriors and heroes brave deeds resulting from a desire to remain independent.
+Taj Mahal is one of the most famous monuments in the world.
+Taj is virtually the raison d'etre of Agra's tourism.
+The monument built in white marble stands on the bank of the river Yamuna in the testimony of eternal love between an emperor, Shah Jehan, and his most favored queen, Mumtaj Mahal.
+Taj Mahal took 22 years to build(1631 - 1652 AD), is appreciated for the symmetry and balance of its architecture and exquisite inlay work.
+It closes on Friday.

 Such literature provided the mirror of the social realities of Rajasthan.
-The desert community had its base in a pastoral economy, yet agriculture took a back seat to camel and horses.
-This entailed moving with the herds to find fresh grazing pastures, and for breeding and selling at various fairs.
+The desert community had its base in the pastoral economy, yet agriculture took a back seat to camel and horses.
+It entailed moving with the herds to find fresh grazing pastures and for breeding and selling at various fairs.
 This pattern created its compulsions and resulted in inspirational, oral epics based on pastoral heroes such as Goga, Pabu, Deo - Narayan, and Teja, who lived between the eleventh and sixteenth centuries.
-It is amazing to see that such heroes inspired oral epics and performing formats that include melodic forms.
+It is great to see that such heroes inspired oral epics and performing formats that include melodic forms.
 Each Village has its shrine in a hut or under a tree with beautiful icons made from clay, wood, stone, or metal, crafted by artists within the group itself.
-At times certain objects were collected from specialized groups outside their own.
+At times, specialized groups collected the objects outside their own.
 The Kumhars or potters of village Molela made clay icons with excellent abstractions, supplying them to the tribes.